ScratchAddons/website-v2/content/docs/getting-started/installing.md

 ### Installing on Firefox for Android

 {{< admonition info >}}
-  This is only recommened if there is a mobile specific issue that cannot be easilly replicated with the browser's devtools since extensions loaded this way are temporary and must be reinstalled over USB every time the app is restarted.
+  This is only recommended if there is a mobile specific issue that cannot be easily replicated with the browser's developer tools since extensions loaded this way are temporary and must be reinstalled over USB every time the app is restarted.
 {{< /admonition >}}

 #### One time setup